Henri Parmentier: Early years

 Henri Ernest was born on 3 January 1870 in Paris; his father was a painter working in Lycée de Reims.
 In 1891 Parmentier entered the École nationale supérieure des Beaux-Arts graduating in 1905 with a diploma in architecture.
 In 1896 he got employed by the colonial administration in Tunisia and over time he developed a profound interest in archaeology.
 During this period Parmentier created a detailed plan of the Temple of Saturn in Dougga to assist with its restoration.
 This job was awarded with an honourable mention on the exhibition of Société des Artistes Français.
-In 1900 Parmentier joined archaeologist Henri Dufour and photograph Charles Carpeaux in the Archaeological mission in Indochina (later renamed École française d'Extrême-Orient).
+In 1900 Parmentier joined archaeologist Henri Dufour and photograph Charles Carpeaux in the Archaeological mission in Indochina (later renamed École française d'Extrême-Orient, also known as EFEO).
 They went to Siam to study Angkor Wat that had been located on its territory.
 Khmer monuments were largely unknown to the Westerners and almost uncharted.
 Studying Khmer history became Parmentier's lifework.

 In 1902—1905 Parmentier and Carpeaux studied, described, depicted and preserved Cham monuments in Vietnam: a buddhist temple complex Đồng Dương (1902), a Hindu temple complex Mỹ Sơn (1903—1904), the Chánh Lộ temple (1905) -- the latter was studied by Parmentier alone.
 The study made from the expedition trip to Đồng Dương was presented by Parmentier and Carpeaux at the Congress of the École française d'Extrême-Orient.
 Parmentier studied the architecture of Java in order to compare it to Cham architectural styles.